 What Is The Definition Of API Gravity For Cement Slurry Volume Calculations?

-Baume’s gravity can be defined as a scale that utilizes salt water as a reference instead of fresh water.
+Baume’s gravity can be defined as a scale that uses salt water instead of freshwater as a reference.
 It is mainly applicable in refineries to estimate the gravity of acids and alkalis only.
-API gravity is also utilized in most other materials in the oil field. let’s say again the standard material is the water.
+API gravity is also utilized in most other materials in the oil field.
+Let’s say again the standard material is water.
 Water’s API gravity is considered to be 10 degrees.

-API readings are standard taken at a temperature of 60°F. Whenever taken at any other temperature, readings must be converted to 60°F to be precise.
-Tables for this conversion and for conversion of API gravity to specific gravity can be found in the API Standard 2500 bulletin and in various engineering handbooks ( green book, …. ).
+API readings are typically taken at a temperature of 60°F. It is important to convert the readings to 60°F to be precise whenever we take at any other temperature.
+You can find tables for this conversion and conversion of API gravity to specific gravity in the API Standard 2500 bulletin and various drilling engineering data handbooks ( green book, …. ).

 Degrees API Gravity = ((141.5 / SP GR)) – 131.5